Iru Mugan: Music

 Harris Jayaraj composed the film's soundtrack and score, in which the film, marks his sixth collaboration with Vikram.
 The lyrics for the songs were written by Madhan Karky, Thamarai and Kavithai Gunder Emcee Jesz.
-The first song, "Halena", featuring Vikram and Nayanthara, was shot in various locations around Bangkok on April–May 2016.
+The first song, "Halena", featuring Vikram and Nayanthara, was shot in various locations around Bangkok on April–May 2016 and the song's composition takes inspiration from the 2015 song "Trap Queen" performed by American rapper Fetty Wap.
 The second song, "Oh Maya", which also features the lead pair once again, were shot on mid-May 2016 in Kashmir, where a subsequent portion of the song was shot in Ladakh on June.
 The recording process for the songs were completed within July 2016.
 Sony Music acquired the audio rights of the film.
 The tracklist was released on 11 August 2016, which features five songs in the album, where one was a theme song.
 The full album was released on 14 August 2016 at a launch event held at Sathyam Cinemas, Chennai.

-The album received mixed reviews.
-Behindwoods.com rated the soundtrack album 2.75 out of 5, stating that "Iru Mugan is a pleasant rendition of HJ's hip-hop style sounds that deserve a couple of slots in one's playlist".
-Indiaglitz rated the album 3 out of 5 and summarised that "Harris brings back the stylish quotient in IM by infusing youthful beats."
-Sify rated the album 4.25/5 reviewing that "This is vintage Harris delivering a mellifluous album!"
-Top10 Cinema reviewed it as a "Decent effort by Harris Jayaraj".
-Studioflicks rated it 3.25 out of 5, and reviewed it as "An assorted collection of Harris western melodies!"
-Moviecrow rated the album 3 out of 5, with a verdict "Harris Jayaraj brings his mojo back with the fresh highly stylized album devoid of deja-vu feel and the album surely stays in the top of the charts with couple of songs."
-The Times of India rated 2.5/5, stating "Except for two songs, Harris doesn't really make an impact with this album."